Last updated on April 17th, 2022 at 10:31 pm

 Schwinn High Timber

-Take for example the High Timber which is best for beginners who want to have a taste of the trails.
-It’s a great choice if you want to lose weight, have some cardio exercise, or just want to stroll around town.
+Take, for example, the High Timber, best for beginners who want to try out the trails.
+It’s a great choice if you want to lose weight, have some cardio exercise, or want to stroll around town.

 The Schwinn High Timber comes with a 21-speed drivetrain which helps you tackle uphills and downhills.
 Its 3×7 gear ratio will also ensure you keep up with the needed pace for smooth navigation